repping/repping.github.io/all_posts/red hat/ansible/_posts/2022-06-01-Back at it again.md

 ## Second :)
 “Well-being is realised by small steps, but is no small thing.” -Wiseguy And I suppose the same thing goes for a a personal webpage.
 The first post is a small en perhaps meaningless article, but it is the first step to building a personal page.
-As long as you do not count installing/configuring Jekyll that is :)
-Now let's not forget about the good 'ol Lorem ipsum... every new and mostly empty webpage needs some Lorem ipsum:
+As long as you do not count installing/configuring Jekyll that is :) \n\n Now let's not forget about the good 'ol Lorem ipsum... every new and mostly empty webpage needs some Lorem ipsum:

 ### Whatever after second